Chart Color Schemes

 The educational profile of Runaway Bay exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Runaway Bay differ from regional benchmarks, with 22.4% of residents aged 15+ holding university degrees compared to the Australian average of 30.4%.
+Educational qualifications in Runaway Bay trail regional benchmarks; 22.4% of residents aged 15+ hold university degrees compared to Australia's 30.4%.
+This gap indicates potential for educational development and skills enhancement.
 Bachelor degrees are most common at 15.4%, followed by postgraduate qualifications (4.7%) and graduate diplomas (2.3%).
-Vocational credentials are also prevalent, with 39.3% of residents aged 15+ holding such qualifications - advanced diplomas (13.6%) and certificates (25.7%).
-A significant portion of the population is actively pursuing education, with 21.1% enrolled in formal courses.
+Trade and technical skills are prominent, with 39.3% of residents aged 15+ holding vocational credentials; advanced diplomas account for 13.6% and certificates for 25.7%.

 Frequently Asked Questions - Education